chaedotxyz/Moodot/README.md

 - Mood Analytics: see how many times you've felt each mood, ranked by frequency with percentages
 - Works fully offline
 - Auto-save with timestamp and city based on your timezone
-- Word and character count per entry
+- Word and character count per entry (body paragraphs only)
 - Trash with restore and permanent delete
 - Clean, minimal writing interface
 - All data saved locally on your device